spokedu13/spokedu13/README.md

 ## :seedling: Self-taught Programmer && a Lifelong Learner

-I'm a :fr: French Web and Mobile developer, living at Marseille, France.
+I'm a :fr: French Web and Mobile developer, living in Marseille, France.
 Self-taught by nature, I like to develop complex web and mobile applications while learning new techniques each day.
 Passionate about technology and its value, I have a great desire to build a product that can solve people's problems at scale.

 ## :wrench: Technologies && Tools